 I actually remember when I first got this email in my inbox because I literally laughed out loud.
 The email put a smile on my face and if it wasn’t for the fact that I moved away to a place that doesn’t have GrubHub, I probably would have ordered from them that day.

 The survey makes it simple to select which option was the reason for canceling, which is very convenient.
 I remember selecting the reason because, why not?
 It’s only a click away.
 However, they are missing out on some information.

 For example, if they added another step after I clicked on “I moved away,” they could find out where I moved to.
-This could then potentially help GrubHub figure out which markets could possibly be worth exploring.
+This could then help GrubHub identify potential new markets worth exploring.